Wyrdgirn/unrpyc3/README.md

 ## Usage

-It requires Python 3.x to be installed to be used as a command line tool.
+It requires Python 3.x to be installed to be used as a command line tool (tested with python 3.9 and 3.10).
+It can work with the python included in renpy 8+ (including the games) but maybe it needs some fixes that I will upload soon to the repository in the next update, but you are free to try if it works :)

 This edition uses the fix mentioned here by the user MARLBORO-NEW:

 [RevertableDict (Workaround - Fix?) #156](https://github.com/CensoredUsername/unrpyc/issues/156)

 This could affect compatibility.
 It has only been partially tested with scripts created with Ren'Py 8 (Python3).
+It is preferable to use it in scripts with the game content only (those with the story and logic of the game...), it generates erroneous code in some main scripts like the screens.rpyc, if your game doesn't work with the decompiled scripts, fix the code or delete the main ones (script.rpy, screens.rpy...) and use the original precompiled ones...

 ### Command line tool usage